Skip to Content

 Coil wire

-3 RemoveRemove armature control wire
+3 RemoveRemove coil control wire

 coil fasteners

-Fitting the armature:
+Fitting the coil/armature:

 coil and Feeler gauge

-8 Fit Fit the armature control wire.
+8 Fit Fit the coil control wire.

 9 RemoveRemove the feeler gauge (business card).